Ami Trivedi: Dubbing

 In 2001, Trivedi gave her voice to Daniel Radcliffe's role as "Harry Potter" in the Hindi-dubbed version of the first film of the Harry Potter Series.
 Since the second film of the series, her brother, Karan Trivedi took over as the second Hindi dubbing voice for Harry Potter, until it was passed to Rajesh Kava after the fifth film.
 Since then, she has lent voices in various animated and live-action films like The Incredibles and Barbie Mariposa.
 She has dubbed for some Gujarati films also.

 She's also said that to be the official current Hindi voice for Disney character, Hiro Hamada.

 Personal life

-Trivedi's father, Tushaar Trivedi is now directing plays as a drama director at the Bhartiya Vidya Bhavan in London.
-Her mother, Jaya Trivedi is a housewife, and the greatest inspiration in her life.
-Her mother commutes between Mumbai and London.
-Whenever she's in Mumbai, she frequently visits her daughter on the sets with homemade food and also helps her to select the right kind of work.
-Trivedi's brother, Karan Trivedi is also a theatre artist.

-Trivedi married her boyfriend, Niraj Sanghai in 2009.
-Niraj Sanghai works at Prime Focus Ltd, a post production services company.
+Trivedi married her boyfriend, Neeraj Sanghai in 2009.
+Neeraj Sanghai works at Prime Focus Ltd, a post production services company.
 They met through a common friend on the sets of Kituu Sab Janti Hai.
-They belong to different castes, but finally after four years of dating, they were married on 10 December 2009.
+They were married on 10 December 2009, after four years of dating.
 At present, they live in a sought-after area of Mumbai, Lokhandwala, Andheri (W).
 The couple have a son, born on 15 December 2012.

 Gujarati plays

 Ami has worked in many Gujarati plays.
-Some of her famous commercial Gujarati plays are listed below.
+Some of her commercial Gujarati plays are listed below.